 SWK 7500*:Professional Development

-Students must select an area of practice and complete both integrated seminars for that area of practice.
+Students must select an area of emphasis and complete both integrated seminars for that area of emphasis.
 Please plan carefully as not all seminars are offered each semester.

 Aging and Health: SWK 7610 & SWK 7611